Student Records Disclosure

 Washington, DC 20202-5901

 In compliance with FERPA, Yavapai College designates the following personally identifiable information about a student as directory information.
 Unless restricted by a student, directory information may be released to the public without the prior consent of the student.
 The student may request a privacy hold (“confidentiality hold”) in person or in writing through Enrollment Services.
 These requests remain in effect until revoked in person or in writing.
-Directory information includes: name, address, telephone number, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of athletic team members, dates of attendance, degrees and awards received, the most recent previous educational agency or institution attended, photographs, email address, ID number and grade level.
+Directory information includes: name, address, telephone number, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of athletic team members, dates of attendance, degrees and awards received, the most recent previous educational agency or institution attended, photographs, email address, and grade level.

 Code of Conduct